What we learned

 - Serving as a Leader in Engaged Research and Teaching

 - Interviewees are adamant that UC Davis has the potential to be a leader in publicly-engaged research and teaching.
 They cite UCD’s land grant mission and public funding as obligations for engagement.
 Interviewees expound that community engagement, when done correctly, is rigorous scholarship and generates knowledge as well as relationships that will become integral to the sustainability of the university.
 Interviewees add that in order to realize this vision, the university must ethically engage with non-university entities and listen to voices of those within the university, i.e., ethnic studies, and outside the university that are underrepresented in public policy and industry, and who remain excluded from conversations about institutional change.

 - Reevaluating Promotion Criteria and University Titles

-- Interviewees believe UCD is uniquely positioned to tailor merit and promotion criteria to facilitate excellence in research and teaching.
+- Interviewees believe UCD is uniquely positioned to tailor merit and promotion criteria to facilitate transformative research and teaching.
 The primary challenge interviewees experience is one of fitting the diversity of their work into current metrics for merit and promotion.
 This is compounded by the fact that recognition and incentives to carry out public forms of research and teaching is lacking.
 A related area that presents an opportunity to reassess research and instructional titles.
 University titles based on who is being taught and who does research are rapidly becoming cumbersome distinctions.
 For example, a Cooperative Extension Specialist may teach UC Davis undergraduates as well as professionals in agriculture; a tenure-track faculty member might teach workshops for K-12 educators.

 - Supporting Interdisciplinary Collaboration